 Print Futures Awards.
 The Print Futures Awards are grants of up to £1,500 to help people aged 18 to 30 years train for careers in printing, publishing, packaging and graphic arts or develop their existing roles in the industry.

-Postgraduate Bursary Scheme 2016.
+The Stationers Bursary.
 The Foundation offers up to 12 Bursaries each year to postgraduate students on specific courses that support entry to and progression in the Communication and Content industries.
 Successful students will each receive a bursary of £6,000 and will be offered the opportunity to receive mentoring during their studies from an appropriate member of the Stationers’ Company, taking into account the specific interests of the student.

 EFIA.
 EFIA’s on line, e-learning training Academy is a modular low cost training solution supporting the entire flexographic supply chain from packaging designers, reprographic companies to printers and brand owners.
 Written for the industry by the industry and nationally recognised!